Kimitri/macds4civ/README.md

 - Triangle: space (select the "Do nothing" action for current unit)
 - Circle: right mouse button
 - Touchpad click: escape key
+- Options: screen resolution autodetection
+- L1: jump to near the top left corner of the screen (top of build and research lists)
+- L2: jump to near the bottom left corner of the screen (unit command list)
+- R1: jump to near the top right corner of the screen (culture menu)
+- R2: jump to near the bottom right corner of the screen (suggested action button)
+- R3: jump to the center of the screen